msplke/racjkuat.org/README.md

 > The Rotaract Club of JKUAT (Rac Jkuat in short) is part of a global network of [Rotaract clubs](https://www.rotary.org/en/get-involved/rotaract-clubs) that bring together people ages 18 and older to exchange ideas, develop professional and leadership skills, and have fun through service.
 >
-> This project is aimed at building a Community Management System for Rac Jkuat that will showcase what the club is about, facilitate member management, act as an official communication channel, and improve member engagement.
+> This project is aimed at building a Community Management System for Rac Jkuat that _showcases what the club is all about_, _facilitates member management & engagement_, and _acts as an official communication channel_.

 ## Table of Contents